 I could write an entire post about why excessive lordosis and anterior pelvic tilt (APT) are the devil.
-But in short, they can cause your hip flexors and back extensors to tighten, while your abdominals, glutes and hamstrings weaken; which eventually will wreak havoc on your back.
+But in short, they can cause your hip flexors and back extensors to tighten, while your abdominals, glutes and hamstrings weaken; which eventually can wreak havoc on your back.

 The Coles Notes version: Everything is connected.
 If you have poor rib positioning, you’re at an increased risk for shoulder and back dysfunction.
 Not to mention the negative repercussions associated with being in a constant “fight or flight” sympathetic state.
 So don’t overlook it, okay?!

 Now for the important part, how you can fix it!

 Now that you know why you should care about rib flare, it’s time to discuss how to fix it.